Hyperhook/katas/katas/bags.md

 By default, items are added to the backpack and are only organized after requesting for it.

 If the backpack is full, the item is added to the next available bag.
-After organizing the bags, if an item can't be placed in it's respective bag, it is moved to the backpack.
+After organizing the bags, if an item can't be placed in it's respective bag, it is moved to the backpack, and if the backpack is full, to the next bag.

 ## Possible Items